Forgiveness is a choice.

 “Love your enemies; pray for those who persecute you.”
 (Matthew 5:44)

 I daresay, in light of all of Scripture, persecution could easily include those who harm us physically or emotionally and, yet, Jesus tells us to love them, pray for them, forgive them.
+That might even include those in our families or circle of friends and acquaintances.

 On the cross, He asked God the Father to forgive those who were putting Him to death.
 Yes, as God the Son He had the power to come down from the cross, but He submitted to the Father and allowed the wickedness of men’s hearts to be the avenue by which He paid the penalty for my sin, for yours.
 And still He said of those who were the instruments of His wounds, “Father, forgive them.”